Top 15 Best WordPress Themes of 2025 (Free & Pro)

 5. Kadence

-Editor’s rating: 9.1 Active installation: 1+ million Best for: Users building sites with the Elementor page builder |
+Free version: ✔️ Editor’s rating: 9.5 Active installation: 1+ million Best for: Users building sites with the Elementor page builder |

-Kadence is a modern WordPress theme built for speed, customization, and full compatibility with the block editor.
+Kadence is a powerful WordPress theme built for speed, customization, and full compatibility with the block editor.
 It offers a clean interface, responsive layout options, and a well-designed set of starter templates that work for blogs, eCommerce, portfolios, and more.

 What makes Kadence stand out is how much control it gives you over headers, footers, and page layouts without slowing down your site.
 It works well with Gutenberg and most major plugins, including WooCommerce, LearnDash, and Elementor.